FranzZemen/re-data-type/ts-src/wiki.md

     @+[data.equity1.PERatio * data.equity1.sharesOutstanding] > @+[data.equity2.PERatio * data.equity2.sharesOutstanding]

-So, before using a Custom Data Type, there are other choices to consider as well.
+So, before using a Custom ReDataType Type, there are other choices to consider as well.

-Finally a Custom Data Types is not really useful without at least one of Custom Comparator or Custom Operators.
+Finally a Custom ReDataType Types is not really useful without at least one of Custom Comparator or Custom Operators.
 After all, the point of a Rules Engine is to calculate and compare things.

-### Creating a Custom Data Type
+### Creating a Custom ReDataType Type

-The following steps are needed to create a Custom Data Type:
+The following steps are needed to create a Custom ReDataType Type:

 1. Creating and registering the implementation, including potentially reconfiguring the inference order
 2. Optionally creating and registering a parser if it will be used in the Text Format
 3. Optionally creating and registering a stringifier if it will be used in the Text Format

-We will create two Custom Data Types, one based on an object shape (Stock), and one based on a series of characters (Morse).
+We will create two Custom ReDataType Types, one based on an object shape (Stock), and one based on a series of characters (Morse).
 The code is located in:

     Example: /quick-start/data-type/custom/1.2

 #### Creating And Registering The Implementation

-To create a Custom Data Type, first implement the interface DataTypeI or extend the abstract class DataType.
+To create a Custom ReDataType Type, first implement the interface DataTypeI or extend the abstract class DataType.
 A KEY requirement is that the DataTypeI shape that you implement does not have instance specific state.
 The aforementioned eval method can go get instance specific state at run time, but you have no control how the shape instance itself will be handle.
 Therefore, assume stateless.